On martingale approximations and the quenched weak invariance principle: Applications

 \subsection{Moderate deviations}

-The aim of this section is to obtain asymptotic expansions for probabilities of moderate deviations for stationary adapted real processes under projective criteria; more precisely we want to study the asymptotic behavior of $\P ( S_n \geq \sigma \sqrt n r_n)$ where $(r_n)$ is a sequence of positive numbers that diverges to infinity at an appropriate rate and $\sigma=\lim_{n \rightarrow \infty}\|S_n \|_2/\sqrt n$.
+The aim of this section is to obtain asymptotic expansions for probabilities of moderate deviation for stationary adapted real-valued processes under projective criteria; more precisely we want to study the asymptotic behavior of $\P( S_n \geq\sigma\sqrt n r_n)$ where $(r_n)$ is a sequence of positive numbers that diverges to infinity at an appropriate rate and $\sigma=\lim_{n \rightarrow\infty}\|S_n \| _2/\sqrt n$.
 Specifically, we aim to find the zone for $x$ of the following moderate deviations principle:

 where $\Phi(x)$ is the standard normal distribution function.
-If $r_n=r\geq0$ is fixed, then (\ref{moderate}) becomes the well-known central limit theorem.
+If $r_n=r>0$ is fixed, then (\ref{moderate}) is essentially the well-known central limit theorem.
 However, for the case when $r=r_{n}$ is allowed to tend to infinity, the problem of \textit{moderate deviation} probabilities is to find all the possible speed of convergence of $r_{n}\rightarrow\infty$ such that (\ref{moderate}) holds.
 It is a challenging problem to establish moderate deviations principle (MDP) for dependent variables.
-However starting from the deep results of Grama (\cite{GR}) and of Grama and Haeusler (\cite{GH}) for martingales, Wu and Zhao (\cite{WZ}) showed that it it possible to obtain MDP results for a certain class of stationary processes such as functions of an iid sequence as soon as the partial sum process can be well approximated by a martingale.
-Using our approximation theorem \ref{theoMW}, we shall give alternative conditions to the ones obtain by Wu and Zhao \cite{WZ}, in order for the MDP to hold.
+However, starting from the deep results of Grama \cite{GR} and of Grama and Haeusler \cite{GH} for martingales, Wu and Zhao \cite{WZ} showed that it is possible to obtain MDP results for a certain class of stationary processes such as functions of an i.i.d. sequence as soon as the partial sum process can be well approximated by a martingale.
+Using our Theorem \ref{theoMW}, we shall give sufficient conditions for the MDP to hold that are different than those obtained by Wu and Zhao~\cite{WZ}.

-Let us first start with some notations and definitions.
+Let us first start with some notation and definitions.

-Let $p \in (2,4]$.
+Let $p \in(2,4]$.
 For $x >1$, let $r_x >0$ be the solution to the equation